-Geocoding uses a postal address to identify the GPS lat/long coordinates at that location.
+Geocoding is the process of converting a postal address into the GPS lat/long coordinates of that address.
 International geocoding is when you match a mailing address to the GPS lat/long coordinates of a location anywhere in the world.

 Too easy?
 Well that's one of the charms of international geocoding: it's a really simple idea.
 But it's sometimes really hard to execute.

-See, geocoding accuracy is largely dependent upon the stability and modernization of the country in which a place is.
+International geocoding accuracy is largely dependent upon the stability and modernization of the country in which a place is located.
 First-world countries enjoy geocodes that are often accurate enough to get you right to the doorstep.
 Other countries aren't always so lucky.
 A good rule of thumb: the less reliable the postal system is, the less accurate the geocodes are going to be.

-Geocodes come mostly in two flavors: interpolated and "rooftop level" accurate.
-"Rooftop level" geocodes are acquired by someone taking a device and walking right up to the premises in question, then recording the coordinates.
-Interpolated geocodes are acquired by taking two geocodes already on file and dividing the space between them evenly.
+Interpolated geocodes are acquired by taking two geocodes already on file - typically the beginning and ending point of a street segment - and dividing the space between them evenly to find the approximate location.
 The space is then applied to the addresses in between to estimate the geocode.

-The speed in which these are returned also depend on your geocode provider.
-If they do the interpolation calculations when you ask for the geocodes, it may take longer to get your answer.
-If the geocode provider already has a vast database of previously interpolated geocodes, your response rate can be really fast.
+The speed in which these are returned also depends on your geocoder service provider.
+If they do their calculations when you ask for the geocodes, it may take longer to get your answer.
+If the geocode provider already has a vast database of previously calculated rooftop geocodes, your response rate can be really fast.

 So in short: